mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/getting-started/ingress/index.md

 - [AWS ALB Ingress Controller](https://github.com/coreos/alb-ingress-controller)
 - [Google Cloud GLBC](https://github.com/kubernetes/ingress-gce)

-Again, this package does not install nor provides support for any specific Ingress controller.
+Again, this package does not install or provide support for any specific Ingress controller.

 It is your responsibility to follow the respective official documentation, and report any issues to the controller authors.